juniorsundarCasual/TGT/vault/volume-5.chapter-383.md

 "I don't know," Al said with a shrug.
 "Don't get me wrong, I do want to help.
 But your case is so special.
 If I may-"

-Al reached forward and awaited for the go ahead from Revian before placing his palm on the boy's abdomen.
+Al reached forward and awaited the go-ahead from Revian before placing his palm on the boy's abdomen.
 After a few minutes of silent concentration, he said, "See, your cultivation is intact, robust even.
-It's just your mana core than's wrecked.
+It's just your mana core that's wrecked.
 I don't know if there is a way to fix it, but I can tell you that since your cultivation is so well-founded, you should be able to reach the peak of Core Formation safely."

 "T-That's it?"
 Revian blurted out.

 "That's it?!"
 Al snapped back with disbelief.
-"Just because Core Formation isn't the technical end of a mage's cultivation journey doesn't mean that its worth nothing.
+"Just because Core Formation isn't the technical end of a mage's cultivation journey doesn't mean that it's worth nothing.
 Not many people are lucky enough to even gaze at the footsteps of the realm.
 You should count yourself fortunate for even breaking into the Foundation Establishment realm so early in your path!"

 Revian shrunk back at his faux pas.
 But then he said, "I just...
 It feels discouraging to have the option of going further taken away from me.
 I don't want to lose hope."